CAMB-DSbD/attestablelauncher/pri_pub_key_generate_openssl/README.md

     encoded in __pem__ format.
 </br>

+## Password phrase argument in command line
+A particularity of the C implementation and testing of the private/public keys is that the password phrase argument (__pass:password__) is included in the command line.

-Examples of key generation, encryption and decription with the openssl tool can be found in
+Examples of key generation, encryption and decription with the openssl tool can be found in:

 - [Encrypting and decrypting files with OpenSSL, Gaurav Kamathe](https://opensource.com/article/21/4/encryption-decryption-openssl).